-Once the conversation ends the survey is automatically triggered and Bot sends the greeting message
+Once the conversation ends the survey is automatically triggered and the bot sends the greeting message.

-The bot starts to send the questions one by one based on the brand configuration.
+The bot sends the questions one by one based on the brand configuration.
 Questions can be quick replies, structured content or simple text.

-Once the consumer finished answering the questions or upon survey timeout, the survey will be closed with a closing message.
+Once the consumer finishes answering the questions or upon survey timeout, the survey will be closed with a closing message.

 How it works

-- Once the messaging conversation has ended (either by consumer or agent) the survey will be automatically triggered (no need to transfer)
+- Once the messaging conversation has ended (either by the consumer or the agent) the survey will be automatically triggered (no need to transfer)

 - A survey is not triggered upon auto close